Brazil

 Judicial guidelines

-The updated ‘guidelines for the development, use and governance of artificial intelligence solutions within the judiciary’ (unofficial English translation available here) categorise AI solutions into low-risk, high‑risk and excessive-risk.
+The CNJ has issued and updated its detailed ‘guidelines for the development, use and governance of artificial intelligence solutions within the judiciary’ (Resolution 615/2025).
+The guidelines require courts to categorise AI solutions into low-risk, high‑risk, and excessive-risk.
 Rather than providing definitions of each category, the annex of the Resolution includes a list of ‘purposes and contexts’ to exemplify what falls under each category.
 Courts are required to evaluate the risk level of AI solutions based on this categorisation and factors such as ‘the potential impact on fundamental rights, model complexity, financial sustainability, intended and potential uses, and the amount of sensitive data used’.
 Excessive-risk AI solutions are prohibited while high-risk AI solutions are subject to specific requirements and safeguards, including continuous monitoring and algorithmic impact assessment prior to their deployment.
 The Resolution specifically addresses the use of Generative AI solutions which are subject to additional requirements.

 Low-risk solutions: AI solutions that support judicial administration and case management, or assist with legal research, analysis, and drafting, are considered low risk, provided they are overseen by a human and do not replace human judgment and evaluation.
 This includes, for example, ‘detecting decision-making patterns’ to ensure consistent case law, ‘producing supporting texts to facilitate the drafting of judicial acts’, ‘transcribing audio and video to assist judges’, and ‘anonymising documents’.